Photo by Anas Alshanti

 We will be using Prisma to connect to and work with our database.
 In this example we’ll be using PostgreSQL.

-If you need a database without installing one locally, Heroku has free tier.
+If you need a database without installing one locally, Railway has free tier.

 Once you have the database set up, keep note of its URL.